avaezbasha17/JavaScript/String/README.md

 # String
-Javascript string and string string method
+Javascript string and string method

 to run this file need to install nodejs